michaelalfaro/eeb177-W17.github.io/_posts/2017-01-03-setup-github.markdown

 ### Setting up git locally

+Boot up your virtualbox and launch a terminal.
+You should be in the home directory- verify this by using `pwd` (i.e. "_P_ath of current _W_orking _D_irectory).

 Before we use Git for the first time, we need to tell it our name and email address.
-This allows your commits to have an author and a contact- note the author line on my git log:
+This allows your commits to have an author and a contact- for example, here is a screenshot of one of Gaurav's repositories:
 ![]({{ site.url }}/images/git-screenshot.png)

-We set up our name and email address with the following commands in the terminal:
+You can set up your name and email address with the following commands in the terminal:

 `git config --global user.name "YOUR NAME"`
 `git config --global user.email "YOUR EMAIL ADDRESS"`

 You can now use Git to do version control locally through your command line- hurray!
-To start using Git, use your terminal to navigate to the eeb-177 folder on your Desktop and create a new `lab-work` folder:
+To start using Git, use your terminal to navigate to the Desktop using the `cd` (i.e. "change directory") command and create a new `eeb-177` folder using `mkdir` (i.e. make directory). **Note**: some of you may have done this step already if you were following along in lecture on Tuesday:

-`cd ~/Desktop/eeb-177`
+`cd Desktop`
+`mkdir eeb-177`
+Then, you can switch into the newly made folder by using `cd eeb-177`.

+If you had already made the `eeb-177` folder during lecture, simply navigate to it (i.e. `cd Desktop`; then `cd eeb-177`).

+Within this folder, you will now make a "lab-work" folder that will include exercise you do during lab:

 `mkdir lab-work`

-Navigate into this new folder using `cd lab-work`, and confirm that you made it in by entering the command `pwd`.
-This command returns the path to the current working directory.
+Navigate into this new folder using `cd lab-work`, and confirm that you made it in by entering the command `pwd` (The output of `pwd` should be  `home/eeb177-student/Desktop/eeb-177/lab-work`).
 We want this folder to be tracked using git: for each weeks assignment, you are to make a new subfolder within this folder and use Git+Github to have the weekly subfolders pushed through to github.

 To start tracking this folder using git, enter the following command: